marcduiker/dapr-docs/daprdocs/content/en/concepts/dapr-services/scheduler.md

 When the Scheduler service triggers a job and it has a client side error, the job is retried by default with a 1s interval and 3 maximum retries.

 For non-client side errors, for example, when a job cannot be sent to an available Dapr sidecar at trigger time, it is placed in a staging queue within the Scheduler service.
 Jobs remain in this queue until a suitable sidecar instance becomes available, at which point they are automatically sent to the appropriate Dapr sidecar instance.
-Jobs are sent back to a single replica for the same app ID that scheduled the job in a round robin manner.

 ## Self-hosted mode